-The Heart Hospital at Saint Francis provides critical care for heart attack and cardiac arrest patients in Tulsa, OK.
-Reacting quickly can save a life.
-If you are experiencing any warning signs and believe you are having a heart attack, CALL 911 IMMEDIATELY.
+The Heart Hospital at Saint Francis provides critical care for heart attack and cardiac arrest patients throughout Tulsa and eastern Oklahoma.
+Because reacting quickly can save a life, it's important to know the warning signs of a heart attack and cardiac arrest.
+If you are experiencing any of the warning signs below, call 911 immediately - don't attempt to drive yourself.

 - Chest discomfort, most often in the center of the chest that lasts more than a few minutes.
 It may stop then return.
 It can feel like uncomfortable pressure, squeezing, fullness or pain.

 - Discomfort or pain in the upper body, most often felt in the arms, shoulder, neck, jaw or stomach.